 - Heart, kidney, and bone defects

 - Small head and brain size (microcephaly)

-One of the main effects of FAS is damage to the central nervous system, particularly the brain.
-The development of certain brain parts may have been disrupted by exposure to the alcohol, which can lead to various problems such as the following:
+One of the main effects of FAS is damage to the CNS, particularly the brain.
+The development of certain parts of the brain may have been disrupted by exposure to alcohol, which can lead to various problems such as: